TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/letting-go/readme.md

 So she tried her best to encourage me to "stick with it" and "see how it goes" for another six months.

 "After all", she said.
 "It can become a mental thing.
 Something you have to get over.
-One bad experience can stick with you.
-So it's possible that it's [just](https://www.todepond.com/wikiblogarden/better-computing/just/) in your head."
+One bad experience can stuck in your head."

 <br>